 These recommendations have been considered by the relevant University bodies and are in general being addressed in a timely fashion.
-Recommendations (1) and (2) involve technical changes to the Student Evaluation form and the e-portfolio; the first of these will be put before Academic Council when completed by Academic Affairs and Academic Computing, and the second has just been implemented.
-Recommendations (3) and (5) require specific legislation to be passed by Academic Council to change the language of the Faculty Handbook; this legislation is being prepared for (3) and has been acted upon with respect to (5).
-Substantial progress has been made with respect to recommendation (4), as departments and programs are in the process of codifying their standards for all the areas considered for a case of tenure and promotion, including those for teaching.
+Recommendations (1) and (2) involve technical changes to the Student Evaluation form and the e-portfolio; the first of these will be put before Academic Council when completed by Academic Affairs and Academic Computing, and substantial progress has been made on the second.
+Recommendations (3) and (5) require specific legislation to be passed by Academic Council to change the language of the Faculty Handbook, and this legislation is now being prepared.
+Perhaps the most progress has been made with respect to recommendation (4), as departments and programs are in the process of codifying their standards for all the areas considered for a case of tenure and promotion, including those for teaching.
 The committee recommended in (6) has yet to be established.
 Recommendations (7 and 8) obviously are quite broad and require a change of institutional culture that is beyond the realm of that possible from legislation.
 A number of departments have addressed the issue of teaching mentorship at all career levels and come up with novel approaches, and Academic Affairs is in the process of analyzing these approaches to choose elements that can serve as a model for the entire University.